Master of Science (International Economics)

 Developed and awarded by SIM, Singapore.

-Applicants with a non-Economics related Bachelor's degree and have a background in Statistics and/or Calculus at least at GCE ‘A’ level or polytechnic diploma level are required to pass a 3-month Preparatory Course in Economics for entry into the Master of Science (Economics) programme.
+Applicants with a non-economics related Bachelor's degree and have a background in statistics and/or calculus at least at GCE ‘A’ level or polytechnic diploma level are required to pass a three-month Preparatory Course in Economics for entry into the Master of Science (International Economics) programme.

 The taught modules include: